GMOD/jbrowse-components/website/docs/embedded_components.md

 ---
 id: embedded_components
-title: Embedded components
+title: Embedded components/JBrowse Jupyter/JBrowseR
 toplevel: true
 ---

 Our embedded components allow you to use individual JBrowse views in your application

 ## JBrowse React Linear Genome View